m-khalid/invoice/README.md

 # Invoices
 # Simple invoice system for Employees and Managers
 The idea of this application to manage sales and show invoices :
 - Add  new items in inventory
-- Add sales to invoice
-- Show all details about invoice
+- Create invoices

 # Requirements:
 1. node v12.12.0 or higher.